Relaxation Critical Dynamics with Emergent Symmetry: Crossover behaviors for larger

-But in the long-time stage, $\phi_q$ are close to each other for different sizes.
-This indicates that $\phi_q$ no longer has a dimension.
-This conclusion is confirmed in Fig.~\ref{fig:compgg} (b3), in which when $\phi_q$ is rescaled as $\phi_q L^{-|y_q|}$, the rescaled curves deviate from each other.
-In the thermodynamic limit, Eq.~(\ref{eq:full3}) tends to $\phi_q(t,g,L)=f_{\phi}(gL^{1/\nu'})$, which is consistent with the equilibrium scaling form for larger $\phi_q$.
+Such behaviors indicate that $\phi_q$ no longer has a dimension, as confirmed in Fig.~\ref{fig:compgg}(b3).
+When $\phi_q$ is rescaled as $\phi_q L^{|y_q|}$, the rescaled curves cannot match.
+In the thermodynamic limit, Eq.~(\ref{eq:full3}) tends to $\phi_q(g,L,t)=f_{\phi}(gL^{1/\nu'})$, which is consistent with the equilibrium scaling form for larger $\phi_q$~\cite{Shao2020prl}.
+These results demonstrate that for larger $gL^{1/\nu}$, $z'$ fades out in the long-time scaling behaviors.
+The reason is that for large $gL^{1/\nu'}$, the transverse fluctuations are weak.
+Thus, these results confirm from the reverse side that $z'$ plays roles when the transverse fluctuations dominate, as discussed in the main text.

-These results show that for this range of $|g|L^{1/\nu'}$ and $|g|L^{1/\nu}$, both of them can be used to describe the dynamic scaling behaviors of $\phi_q$, demonstrating the existence of complex crossover behaviors.